 Did you know Nomadic Effects doesn’t use fillers in our products?
 We believe our adaptogens should be pure and untainted by unnecessary additives.
 Many companies use fillers to reduce manufacturing costs, reduce the occurrence of ingredients splitting, separating, cracking or clumping.

-When looking for adaptogens and CBD, be on the lookout for these additives:
+When looking for adaptogens, be on the lookout for these additives:

 What do additives do and how might they affect your health?